-According to most golfers, the putter, the wedges and the driver, in that order, are the most used golf clubs.
-The putter is clearly the most used golf club and is used for approximately 53% of shots.
-Many golf professionals believe that a high handicap shouldn't put a driver in their golf bag.
-This is not a theory I believe in.
+Golfers of all levels agree that the putter, wedges, and driver are the most important golf clubs to have in their bag.
+The putter is the most used club, accounting for 53% of shots.
+Many golf professionals believe that high handicap players should not carry a driver in their bag.
+However, this is not a theory that I agree with.

 High handicap players should learn to hit a driver and keep it in their bag.
 It is important to take the time to improve your driver swing, as it can make or break your game.
 Not all golfers prefer to carry a lob wedge in their bag.
 If your chipping and pitching fundamentals are not up to par, then you should use the sand wedge and pitching wedge for shots around the green.

 You are allowed to carry up to fourteen clubs in your bag, but experienced golfers usually use some variation of the standard set of clubs, including a putter, a set of irons, and a driver.
 Gap and Lob wedges can increase a player's options on the field.
 The best golfers often change their set from week to week or even between rounds to continue challenging their game and working on their weaknesses.
 It is important to work on areas where you are struggling and continue to play to your strengths.